 Plant penstemons in full sun to partial shade in well-draining soil.
 Space plants 12-18 inches apart and water thoroughly after planting.
 Once established, they tolerate drought conditions well and require minimal maintenance.

 The tubular blooms are irresistible to hummingbirds and bees, making penstemon an excellent choice for wildlife gardens.
-Many varieties bloom from early summer all the way through fall, especially if deadheaded regularly.
+Many wide varieties bloom from early summer all the way through fall, especially if deadheaded regularly.

 4. Dianthus